Take Time to See the Light

 Maybe you have had this experience.
 You are driving somewhere and before you know it, you arrive – only you don’t remember getting there!
 While you were driving, your mind was on other things — you may have been making a grocery list, thinking about an argument that you had with your spouse last night, or planning a meeting coming up later in the day.
 Your body was physically present in the car, but your mind was elsewhere.

 Consider that just before Moses encountered God in the burning bush, Scripture tells us that “the LORD saw that he had gone over to look.”
-The Jewish sages teach us that Moses was not the only one to pass by the burning bush; however, he was the first one to notice it and take time to look at it.
-When God saw that Moses went over to examine the bush, that’s when He called out to Moses.
+The Jewish sages teach us that Moses was not the only one to pass by the burning bush; however, he was the first one to really notice it and take time to really look at it.
+When God saw that Moses went over to examine the bush, that’s when He decided to appear to Moses.
 Had Moses passed right by, lost in his thoughts, he may have never become the great leader he was.

 Tonight, as on all eight nights of Hanukkah, Jews around the world will light their menorah candles.
 According to Jewish law, the lights of these candles must just be used for looking at, and not for anything else.
-For example, we can’t use them as a reading light, and we can’t use them for lighting other candles.
-We are supposed to sit next to the candles and spend some time looking at them – nothing else.
+For example, we can’t use them as a reading light and we can’t use them for lighting other candles.
+We are supposed to sit next to the candles for a half hour and just look at them – nothing else.

 In Psalm 46:10 we read, “Be still and know that I am God.”
 This Hanukkah and holiday season, let’s be still and appreciate the light that’s all around us.
 Let’s be fully present in the glorious moment that is now.
 And as we take the time to really see each other, we may just catch a glimpse of God as well.